Vihaan3/knowledge-garden/content/Life Stuff/Excitingly Ambitious Journal.md

 #### 3/30/2024
 - Learned a lot about how search works
 - Planned out a semantic search project
-- Started to plan out a [[Building a social network|social network]] project for hack ttc
+- Started to plan out a [social network](https://www.notion.so/DK-a5582abad4fa49eca5a6115493747e0c) project for hack ttc